Foundation Diet and Health

 Sesame is a very undemanding plant and is very popular in small-scale, extensive (mainly organic) agriculture, e.g. in Africa.
 The annual, herbaceous plant requires hardly any fertilizer and gets by with very little water, as its long taproots reach deep into the earth.
 3

 Their height ranges from 10 cm to a maximum of 180 cm.
-The flower color can range from white to pink to dark pink.
+The flower color can range from white to light to dark pink.

 Special breeding has made it possible to harvest before full ripeness, so that the seed capsules only open after a drying phase through intensive shaking.